Isabel Sarli: Recognition

 In 2010, the movie Fuego premiered at the Lincoln Center in New York, where it was shown with English subtitles.
 This showing was covered in Time Magazine by its then film critic Richard Corliss in his piece "Isabel Sarli: A Sex Bomb at Lincoln Center".

 The popular expression "What do you want from me?", erroneously believed to have been spoken by Sarli in the movie Carne (1968), has become a catchphrase in Argentina.
 In fact, the line was originally used for the movie ...y el Demonio creó a los hombres.

-Film director John Waters has stated several times that Isabel Sarli's movies have inspired some of his own films.
-In April 2018, John Waters presented Fuego in Argentina and met Sarli.
+Film director John Waters has stated several times that Sarli's movies have inspired some of his own films.
+In April 2018, Waters presented Fuego in Argentina and met Sarli.